 Is it safe to track Gorillas in Rwanda

 Is it safe to track Gorillas in Rwanda?
 Yes, it is safe to track Gorillas in Rwanda.
 The country is considered to be the safest country for Gorilla trekking in Africa.
 Rwanda is politically and socially stable and safe.
-However, many concerns and queries raised by intending travelers point to their safety in a country that is neighbors with Congo known for insurgencies and other forms of insecurities.
+However, many concerns and queries raised by intending travelers point to their safety in a country that is neighbors with Congo known for insurgencies like the M23 rebels and other forms of insecurities.
 What raises their fears the more is the fact that Volcanoes National Park of Rwanda shares the Gorilla habitat with Congo’s Virunga National Park.

 Safety of the Tourist before the Gorillas